singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #455.
 14.5    Think about the cost of joins on a large system.
 - #456.
 12.6    The keyword volatile signals that a variable might be changed from outside of the program, such as by another process.
 Why might this be necessary?
 - #457.
 13.8    Do not pick the length of the subset in advance.
 You don't need to.
 Instead, think about this as picking whether each element will be put into the set.
 - #458.
-15.7    Once you get the structure of each thread done, think about what you need to synchro­ nize.
+15.7    Once you get the structure of each thread done, think about what you need to synchronize.
 - #459.
 12.1    Suppose we didn't have the number of lines in the file.
 Is there a way we could do this without first counting the number of lines?
 - #460.
 12.7    What would happen if the destructor were not virtual?
 - #461.
 13.7    Break this up into two parts: filtering the countries and then getting a sum.